thinktomorrow/package-docs/src/chief/upgrading.md

 #### Installation
 Set your composer package constraint to `thinktomorrow/chief: ^0.3`.
 Run `composer update thinktomorrow/chief` command to get to the latest 0.3.* version.

+If during the install any errors occur regarding files not existing please refer to the [removals](#removals) section, change the affected classes and run `composer install` again.

 Next update the chief assets by running `php artisan vendor:publish --tag=chief-assets --force` in your project root.
 Note that with the force flag you'll update all existing chief style and script assets in your project.